Dialogue between the Holy See and the Society of Saint Pius X: 2002 letter

 Cardinal Castrillón refused to grant interviews on the subject, in order "to maintain the privacy of the details of our dialogue", though this silence was broken when his letter of 5 April 2002 to Bishop Bernard Fellay was later published.
 This contained the text of a protocol summarizing the meeting between the two men held on 29 December 2000.
-This envisaged a reconciliation on the basis of the Lefebvre-Ratzinger protocol of 5 May 1988; the 1988 excommunications would be lifted rather than declared null.
-From 2003 onwards, the annual reports of the Ecclesia Dei Commission began to report on dialogue between the Vatican authorities and the SSPX, beginning with "some high-level meetings and... an exchange of correspondence" in 2003, continuing with "dialogue at various levels... [and] meetings, some at a high level" in 2004, and leading to "somewhat improved" dialogue with "more concrete proposals" in 2005.
+This envisaged a reconciliation on the basis of the protocol of 5 May 1988 between the Holy See and the SSPX, and the 1988 excommunications would be lifted rather than declared null.

+From 2003 onwards, the annual reports of the Ecclesia Dei Commission began to report on dialogue between the Vatican authorities and the SSPX, beginning with "some high-level meetings and [...] an exchange of correspondence" in 2003, continuing with "dialogue at various levels [...] [and] meetings, some at a high level" in 2004, and leading to "somewhat improved" dialogue with "more concrete proposals" in 2005.

 Under Pope Benedict XVI

 The year 2005 was of great significance because it saw the accession to the papacy of Pope Benedict XVI, who had participated in the 1988 negotiations and who was seen as being sympathetic to the use of the Tridentine liturgy.
 In August 2005, Benedict met with Bishop Fellay for 35 minutes, at the latter's request.
 There was no breakthrough, but statements from both sides spoke of the atmosphere as positive.
 It was reported that the SSPX question was among the topics for discussion at meetings of the Pope with cardinals and Curia officials in early 2006.

+In an interview, Cardinal Darío Castrillón Hoyos considered that the 1988 consecration was not a schismatic act, on the basis that Lefebvre was merely consecrating auxiliary bishops rather than attempting to establish a parallel church.

+Prerequisites of the SSPX

+In 2005, Bishop Fellay, then Superior of the SSPX, said it had two prerequisites to enter into a doctrinal discussion with the Catholic Church: the free use of the Traditional Latin Mass (also called Tridentine Mass) throughout the whole Catholic Church, and the lifting of the 1988 excommunications.